Route delegation overview

 Policy inheritance

-Policies that are defined in a RouteOption resource and that are applied to a parent HTTPRoute resource are automatically inherited by all the child or grandchild HTTPRoutes along the route delegation chain.
+Policies that are defined in a RouteOption resource and that are applied to a parent HTTPRoute resource are inherited by all the child or grandchild HTTPRoutes along the route delegation chain.
 The following rules apply:

 - Only policies that are specified in a RouteOption resource can be inherited by a child HTTPRoute.
 For inheritance to take effect, you must use the